-Will refuges work if there is only a partial dose of Bt?
+Will refuges work if there is a partial dose of Bt?
 Weak expression of the Bt gene in cotton plants may result in low concentrations of the Bt toxin in the leaf tissue.
 In that case, the resistance gene is only partially recessive.
 Imagine the fitness of bollworms on plants with low quantities of Bt toxin are 0.01, 0.05 and 1.0 for SS, RS, and RR genotypes.
-The RS heterozygotes now has a slightly higher fitness than the SS homozygote in the presence of Bt.
-All three genotypes have a fitness of 1.0 in the non-Bt refuge.
-As before we can calculate the weighted average fitness for various proportions of crop and refuge and graph the spread of the resistance allele (Figure 3.4).
+As before we can calculate the weighted average fitness for various proportions of crop and refuge and graph the spread of the resistance allele.